 Golden Pheasants or Chinese Pheasants, aka Red Golden Pheasant

-The Golden Pheasant or Chinese Pheasant, (Chrysolophus pictus) is a gamebird of the order Galliformes (gallinaceous birds) and the family Phasianidae.
-It is native to forests in mountainous areas of western China but feral populations have been established in the United Kingdom and elsewhere.
+The Golden Pheasants or Chinese Pheasants (Chrysolophus pictus) are native to forests in mountainous areas of western China.
+However, feral populations of these gamebirds have established themselves in Florida, USA, United Kingdom and elsewhere.

-Most of the birds found within common collections have some hybrid ancestry.
 Many of the color mutations of this breed in existence today are believed to originate from crosses between Amherst and Goldens.
-None of the birds shown on this page are completely pure representatives of their species.
+It is very difficult to find birds that are completely pure representatives of this species.

 The average lifespan of Golden Pheasants is 5 - 6 years; however, captive birds that are well taken care of could live 15 or even 20 years.

 The adult male is about 40 inches (~100 cm) in length, with his tail accounting for two-thirds of the total length.